 The Oculus dashboard plays a key role in the lifecycle of your Oculus application.
-The dashboard lets you distribute builds to testers and also serves as the portal for the review processes your app must go through for general distribution in the Oculus Store.
+The dashboard lets you distribute builds to testers and also serves as the portal for the review processes your app must go through for general distribution on the Oculus Platform.

 There are baseline elements that VR apps must incorporate and achieve to be ready for consumers.
-To help your apps be successful, we provide design guidance and set content and technical requirements that apps must meet before they are distributed through the Oculus Store.
-For our app design guidance see VR Best Practices and the Content Guidelines.
+To help your apps be successful, we provide design guidance and we set content and technical requirements that apps must meet before they are distributed through the Oculus Platform.

 However, before you submit your app for review, you should complete some readiness testing.